 The university admissions staff want to read all about your achievements and experience.
 They want to know how it all applies to furthering your education in your chosen course.
 However, you should be careful not to make any unsupported claims.
 Lying about or exaggerating your achievements or experiences will do you no favours in the long-run.
 If you claim to work well within a team, be prepared to give real, valid evidence of this; whether you worked as part of a team for a project in school, through work experience or volunteer work.
 Remember to show, not just tell.

 For many people, the first draft is never going to be your best work.
 So, write up your first draft, gather all of the second opinions you need, and re-draft your personal statement as many times as you need to.
 It help you to correct any mistakes with your spelling, grammar and punctuation, as well as help you to fine-tune any details and eliminate any irrelevant information.
 Only you will know when it’s complete.

 Don’t be negative.

 We get it – writing about yourself is difficult, never mind ‘selling yourself’ when writing your UCAS personal statement.
 You’re certainly not alone in your struggles.
 Speaking negatively about yourself, your experiences or your achievements won’t go down well with the admissions tutor reading your statement.
 Avoid talking about why you haven’t done something, or why you maybe dropped a subject in school.
 Focus on the positives.
 Don’t downplay your achievements.

 Do write it early.

 Trust us, making a start on your personal statement the night before the deadline is not a good idea.
 It won’t give you enough time to do it properly, nor will you have the time to gain any second opinions or re-draft it if you need to.
 Do you really want to send in a rushed application to the university you hope to attend for the next three years?
-Get started on it early, and give yourself plenty of time to work on developing it.
+Get started on it early.
+Give yourself plenty of time to work on developing it.
 You’ll feel that much better about getting it done in plenty of time.